executium/api-version-2/errors.md

 ## 10xx Network Issues
 All codes in the 1000 to 1999 range relate to network issues.

+#### 1500 - IP banned due to ignoring ratelimit
+- IP banned due to repeated requests following information that the sender has been violating the ratelimits of their account.
+The IP ban will stay in effect at the discretion of the system.

-#### 1810 - Rate Limited
+#### 1510 - Rate Limited
-You are sending to many requests.
+- You are sending to many requests.
 You can increase your allowance by consulting your executium subscription and upgrading to a higher tier.

 ```json
     "data": {